QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 However, it turns out that heavy-tailed distributions play a crucial role in economics.

-In fact many -- if not most -- of the important distributions in economics are heavy tailed.
+In fact many -- if not most -- of the important distributions in economics are heavy-tailed.

 In this lecture we explain what heavy tails are and why they are -- or at least why they should be -- central to economic analysis.